 Natural, Organic, Non-toxic, Oh My!
 Demystifying Skincare Jargon

-***This article is the 1st in a 3-part series about skincare terminology and ingredients.
-Stay tuned for part 2!***
+***This is the 1st in a 3-part series about skincare terminology and ingredients.
+Hit "next" for part 2!***

 Here at C3, we get pretty amped about skin.
 We love to talk about our all-natural, eco-friendly, non-comedogenic, hypo-allergenic, microbiome-friendly ingredients.
 And about how our formulas are free from phthalates, parabens, BPAs, and SLSs, and preserve the natural micro-ecology of the skin by balancing the acid mantle, the pH level, and the moisture barrier…